 This personal photography project seeks to explore and celebrate the beauty and diversity of masculine of centre and gender-non-conformist individuals.

 My first trip out of state to photograph for the project was in February 2014 when I visited Atlanta.
 I was fortunate to be invited to come on the road with Saint Harridan for their pop-up store tour.
 During my traveling for the project I have been impacted by so many of my subjects.
 Having them share tears with me as they express their happiness in being validated by the project and feeling that the experience is empowering to them.
 It is my goal that everyone after their shoot walks away feeling infinitely more empowered and filled by self love and confidence.

 The best part of doing this project has been meeting so many amazing people but mostly to be made feel as I am doing something that is important and valuable.
 This is a Handsome Revolution!
 Self love and acceptance are incredibly important and certainly a difficult place to reach.
 We are one magnificent ever evolving community, we are important, we are intelligent, we are valuable, we are beautiful, we are powerful and live meaningful lives and for all these reasons I'd love to continue to saturate the media with images of people like the ones presented here, whom others and I can identify with.

-The completion date of this project is not yet defined.
+The completion date of this project has not yet defined.
 But the goal is that after every tour I am able to return to each city where I photographed and do a show of all the images.
 The ultimate goal of the project is to create a book, a collection of these images.

-It is my passion as a photographer to help saturate the media with images of beautiful masculine-of-centre and gender non-conforming folks.
+It is my passion as a photographer to help saturate the media with images of beautiful masculine-of-centre and gender non-conforming humans.
 We all define our own identity and this is one way to show that there is no one way to be.

 Thanks for visiting Handsome Revolution Project.